-Why We Should Support Photography?
+Why Support Photographers?

 “Why pay a photographer to photograph a wedding, when your cousin has a nice camera and will do it for free?”
 Why should we support photography as an art form?
 Questions like this are common questions photographers receive when meeting with clients.
 And on the outside, it does look expensive, especially when added to the other costs of a wedding.
 But would you pay a mechanic to fix your car who has a fancy tool collection but doesn’t know how to use it?
 A photographer is more than just a person with a camera.
 A photographer knows lighting, camera settings, and most importantly a photographer knows how to get the best look from the client.